Sriram64/robotic-arm/README.md

-# A Roboti-Arm built using an Arduino
+# A Robotic-Arm built using an Arduino